collabnix/dockerlabs/play-with-kubernetes/examples/CI-CD/README.md

 # Kubernetes & CI-CD on Docker for Mac 18.02 CE

-Select "minikube' under whale icon > kubernetes & run the below command:
+Select "Minikube' under whale icon > kubernetes & run the below command:

 ## Start the Minikube